 For a long time now one of the major selling points of using a credit card was the rewards and cash back up for grabs.

-Now, some major UK banks offer cash back on debit card and current account transactions, giving you the chance to earn some money back on your day to day spending.
+Now, some major UK banks offer cash back debit cards, UK wide, giving you the chance to earn some money back on your day to day spending.

 So, now that current account cashback is out of the box how exactly can you take advantage and is it worth ditching your bank if they don't join in the cashback party?